fbpx

 Problem

-Depression is strongly linked with lower subjective wellbeing (Clark et al., 2017), but mental health services are significantly underfunded in low- and middle-income countries (LMICs)1Mental and addictive disorders form between 7% and 13% of the global disease burden (Vigo et al., 2019) and their relative share has grown in recent years (Rehm & Shield, 2019), but only receive 1% of governmental health budgets in LMICs (Vigo et al., 2019) and 0.3% of health-directed international assistance (Liese et al., 2019). .
-As many as 94% of people with depression in LMICs do not receive adequate treatment (Thornicroft et al., 2017).
+Depression is strongly linked with lower subjective wellbeing (Clark et al., 2017), but mental health services are significantly underfunded in low- and middle-income countries (LMICs)1Mental and addictive disorders form between 7% and 13% of the global disease burden (Vigo et al., 2019; IHME, 2021), depression and anxiety being the most common (Ferrari et al., 2022) and their relative share has grown in recent years (Rehm & Shield, 2019).
+However, these disorders only receive 1% of governmental health budgets in LMICs (Vigo et al., 2019) and 0.3% of health-directed international assistance (Liese et al., 2019)..
+In LMICs, only 13.7% of people with mental illness receive treatment (Evans-Lack et al., 2018).
+This figure is 10.8% for anxiety, of which 2.3% is considered “potentially adequate” (Alonso et al., 2018), and 8% for depression (3% adequately treated; Moitra et al., 2022).
+Together, these facts suggest that improving mental health is a severely neglected problem.

 Intervention